-With the support of the College of Arts and Sciences, the Center for Urban and Regional Studies is pleased to offer the Research Development Initiative, a peer-supported program designed to foster new research projects by its Faculty Fellows and other social science faculty members on campus.
+With the support of the College of Arts and Sciences, the Center for Urban and Regional Studies is pleased to offer the Research Development Initiative, a peer-supported program designed to foster new research projects by its Faculty Fellows and other faculty members and researchers on campus.

 This program will involve the selection of a cohort of four to six researchers who will interact over a six-to-nine-month period for the purpose of developing a set of research proposals for submission to external funders, including NSF, other federal agencies, and national and state foundations.
 During this program, each participant will develop a proposal with support provided through a series of monthly activities including presentations, discussions, peer feedback sessions and individual consultations with CURS staff.
-CURS will also provide each participant with up to $500 to support activities directly related to the development of a research proposal, such as paying a student to assist with a literature review, buying a data set or taking a trip to confer with a potential funder.
+Each participant will receive up to $1,000 for proposal development expenses.

 A committee will review the applications for this program and select a group based on common research interests/backgrounds and diverse skill sets.
 CURS will facilitate a meeting in late spring or early summer with the selected participants to identify topics for the program sessions and determine how often and when to meet.
 Although the program will be tailored to the unique needs of the participants, the workshops and group sessions might involve the following topics and activities:

 - CURS staff will facilitate and support sessions on the development of research ideas